 Increasing complexity and speed of the battlespace means that the demands on combat decision-makers are outstripping the cognitive capacity of the unaided human.
-From the cockpit Increase the speed of battlespace understanding and decision-making to act faster than any adversary.

-to the headquarters, supporting technology is increasingly vital to process information, separate what is important from what is not, and present it in ways that can be quickly understood and acted upon.
+From the cockpit to the headquarters, supporting technology is increasingly vital to process information, separate what is important from what is not, and present it in ways that can be quickly understood and acted upon.
 As adversaries upgrade their technology, staying ahead in the continuous race for faster and better decision-making will enable warfighting success.